StatguyUser/BaselineRemoval/README.rst

 What is it?
 ===========

-BaselineCorrection is a Python package providing baseline correction.
+BaselineRemoval is a Python package providing baseline removal.
-There are 2 main methods for baseline correction. - **Modpoly** in the paper titled Automated Method for Subtraction of Fluorescence from Biological Raman Spectra, by Lieber & Mahadevan-Jansen (2003) - **IModPoly**, which is an enhancement on existing Modpoly algorithm,
+There are 2 main methods for baseline removal. - **Modpoly** in the paper titled Automated Method for Subtraction of Fluorescence from Biological Raman Spectra, by Lieber & Mahadevan-Jansen (2003) - **IModPoly**, which is an enhancement on existing Modpoly algorithm,